 The recipe calls for chicken breasts, but feel free to substitute with boneless chicken thighs and add an extra 2 minutes to the pressure cooking time.

-- 1 1/2 pounds chicken breasts, cut into bite-size pieces
+1 1/2 pounds chicken breasts, cut into bite-sized pieces

-- Optional: 1 tablespoon brown sugar, or to taste
+1 tablespoon brown sugar, packed, or to taste, optional

-- 1 medium onoin, sliced or cut into chunks
+1 medium onion, sliced or cut into chunks

 Gather the ingredients.

 Add the chicken stock to the Instant Pot along with the coconut milk, fish sauce, ginger, curry paste, lime juice, and lime zest.
 Add the chicken pieces to the pot.

 Turn the steam release vent to the sealing position and choose the pressure cook function, high pressure (manual on early models).
 Set the time to 5 minutes (7 minutes for boneless chicken thighs cut into chunks).

 When the time is up, carefully move the steam release vent to the venting position (for other brands, follow your pressure cooker's instructions for a quick release).
 Cancel the pressure cook function.

 With a slotted spoon, remove the chicken pieces to a bowl or plate and set aside.
 To the pot, add the onions, thinly sliced carrots, red and yellow peppers, and snow peas.
 Choose the sauté function and bring the mixture to a boil.
 Cook for 3 to 4 minutes, just until the vegetables are crisp-tender.